 The depressing ones that made you hate reading?

-Yeah, this is nothing like those.
+Yeah, forget that.
+This is nothing like that dreck.

 In the early 20th century, a certain type of publisher printed short fiction magazines and novels on the cheapest paper available, known as “pulp”.